petrveprek/obircs/README.md

 #include <scribo.h>
 ```

-Category is specified per-source-file, more precisely per translation (a.k.a. compilation) unit.
+Category is specified per source file, more precisely per translation (a.k.a. compilation) unit.
 So every unit can have
 its own individual category, or multiple units can use the same shared category.

 If you don't specify category, then `GENERIC` will be used as the default category.